Sachin8871/Rainfall-Prediction/README.md

-Here's a sample `README.md` for your "Rainfall Prediction" project:

----

 # **Rainfall Prediction Using Machine Learning**

 This project aims to predict whether it will rain tomorrow using historical weather data from the **weatherAUS** dataset (sourced from [Kaggle](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package)).
 The prediction is modeled as a binary classification problem, where various machine learning algorithms are applied, and the best-performing model is deployed using Streamlit for an interactive user experience.